Estimating Categorical Counterfactuals via Deep Twin Networks: Methods

 For 1), we must ask what the expected value of $Y^*$ is, for fixed covariates $Z$, under a change in input $X^*$.
 This corresponds to $\mathbb{E}(Y^* | X^*, Z)$.
 Given the correspondence between twin networks and the original SCM outlined in \Cref{equation: twin network} from \Cref{section: twin networks}, this corresponds to $\mathbb{E}(Y | do(X), Z)$, which is the expected value of $Y$ under an intervention on $X$ for fixed $Z$.
 There are many approaches to estimating this quantity in the literature \cite{shalit2016estimating, alaa2017deep,johansson2016learning, shi2019adapting}.
 We follow~\cite{schwab2018perfect} due to their methods simplicity and empirical high performance.
 Any method that computes $\mathbb{E}(Y | do(X), Z)$ can be used, however.
 In addition to specifying the causal structure, the following standard assumptions are needed to estimate $\mathbb{E}(Y | do(X), Z)$ \cite{schwab2018perfect}: 1) \emph{Ignorability:} there are no unmeasured confounders; 2) \emph{Overlap:} every unit has non-zero probability of receiving all treatments given their observed covariates.
 Computing this expectation provides the labels for $Y^*$.

 For 2), consider the following.
 Formally, the causal structure of \Cref{examplescm} has $Y=f(X,Z,U_Y)$ with $U_Y\sim q(U_Y)$ for some $q$.
 Without loss of generality \cite{goudet2018learning}, one can rewrite this as $Y=f(X,Z,g(U_Y'))$ with $U_Y'\sim \mathcal{E}$ and $U_Y = g(U_Y')$, where $\mathcal{E}$ is some easy-to-sample-from distribution, such as a Gaussian or Uniform.
 Hence we have reduced learning $q(U_Y)$ to learning function $g$, whose input corresponds to samples from a Guassian or Uniform.
 Taken together, this provides a method to train our deep twin network.
 A summary is provided in \Cref{algorithm: training}.
+Key implementation details to note are that we are (a) using an MSE objective function casting the problem onto regression, as this was in practice easier to train; (b) the neural network employed two linear layers for each module representing the structure of the twin network, with 32 features each.